ArjunChauhan0910/gitc/README.md

 ## About

-gitc is a small ncurses-based viewing frontend for the Git version control system with a Terminal User Interface.
+gitc is a small ncurses-based pager for the Git version control system with a Terminal User Interface.

 ## Dependencies